 This large base has a home plate painted so you can work on hitting pitches all around the plate.
 It’s a middle-of-the-road tee that’s good to have if you have a batting cage at your house or you don’t travel too much with it.

 One downfall is that the rubber part that holds the baseball is a little large so it swallows half of the baseball.

-Jugs 5-point tee makes the “best baseball batting tees” list because it is durable.
+Jugs 5-point tee got bumped out of the “best baseball batting tees” list top 5, but we’re still giving it an honorable mention.
 It is made from heavy duty rubber that can take a beating.
 It’s convenient to move the position of the ball without having to move the plate.
 Pulling out the tee and placing it in one of the anchors is a plus.
-This tee can be found at Baseball Express and Amazon.
+This tee can be found at Amazon.

 If so, check out this book of batting tee drills (with 20 free videos), by former MN Twins shortstop Doug Bernier.